titulebolide/binance-report-bot/README.md

 # Crypto Bot
-Not a real cryto bot actually, it just fetch the various APIs to produce a nice markdown report that can be sent with the matrix bot

 The intent of this bot is to take a snapshot of your binance wallet, e.g. the current balances and store it for further plotting.

 ## Install